ymuichiro/quick_learning_symbol_en/07_metadata.md

 # 7.Metadata

-Key-Value format data can be registerd for the account mosaic namespace.
-The maximum value is 1024 bytes.
+Key-Value format data can be registered for an account mosaic namespace.
+The maximum value of data that can be written is 1024 bytes.
-With the assumption that both mosaic namespace and account are created by Alice in this chapter.
+We make the assumption that both mosaic, namespace and account are created by Alice in this chapter.

-Before running the sample scripts in this chapter, please load the following libraries in advance.
+Before running the sample scripts in this chapter, please load the following libraries:
 ```js
 metaRepo = repo.createMetadataRepository();
 mosaicRepo = repo.createMosaicRepository();